rbasry29-blip/PROOT-DISTRO-UBUNTU/README.md

 2 Termux-x11
 from github
-then,  run those commands in termux pkg update -y pkg install git -y git clone https://github.com/rbasry29-blip/PROOT-DISTRO-UBUNTU Then,  run cd PROOT-DISTRO-UBUNTU chmod +x *
+then,  run those commands in termux

+pkg update -y

+pkg install git -y

+git clone https://github.com/rbasry29-blip/PROOT-DISTRO-UBUNTU

+Then,  run

+cd PROOT-DISTRO-UBUNTU

+chmod +x *

 ./cli.sh

 After that, run
 ./gui.sh

-In any question,  only ht enter,
+In any question,  only hit enter,
 You should have 6 gb + storage,  the installation may take 2 hour.
 Then,  restart your termux and run server